PhilippeW83440/CarND-MPC-Project/README.md

      <br>errors.png
 </p>

 * cte: cross track error.
+It corresponds to distance of vehicule from the planned trajectory (as planned by path planning module)
-* epsi
+* epsi: is the angle difference of the vehgicule trajectory with the planned trajectory (as planned by path planning module)

 A simple kinematic model is used.
+Kinematic models are simplifications of dynamic models that ignore tire forces, gravity, and mass.
+This simplification reduces the accuracy of the models, but it also makes them more tractable.
+At low and moderate speeds, kinematic models often approximate the actual vehicle dynamics.

 ```cpp
           px[t+dt] = px[t] + v[t] * cos(psi[t]) * dt;